 - Impact of harm: An assessment of the sensitivity of the taxon to harmful human activity.

 - Sensitivity of data: An assessment on whether the release of data will increase harm.

-Your own data, including all records of sensitive species, will be available to you at the highest resolution available (your data downloads, species lists and mapped data).
-However your data will not be made available to other Birdata users at precise resolution.
+Your own data, including all records of sensitive species, will always be available to you at the highest resolution available (your data downloads, species lists and mapped data) in the My Data and Explore sections.
+However your data may not be made available to other Birdata users at precise resolution.
 To general users, your records of sensitive species will be desensitised based on the taxa’s category in the sensitive species list.